 Pragg’s opening preparation — At 19, Praggnanandhaa enters the Candidates for the first time.
 His opening choices will define how he’s rated as a challenger.
 If he holds his own in preparation against Caruana and Nakamura — players with some of the deepest preparation teams in chess — his result will speak to more than just this tournament.

-India vs. India (Women’s) — All six possible pairings between Humpy, Vaishali, and Divya carry added weight.
-Every game shapes not just the Candidates standings but potentially determines who plays in a historic all-India Women’s World Championship match.
-The full India-vs-India game schedule is in the India Candidates 2026 pairings analysis.
+India vs. India (Women’s) — Vaishali and Divya face each other twice across 14 rounds, and every point matters.
+Their games shape not just the Candidates standings but potentially determine who plays in a historic Women’s World Championship match.
+The full India schedule is in the India Candidates 2026 pairings analysis.

 How to Follow Live